-Into this mess stepped a group of Sunnis (Assad and his Alawi supporters were Shi'ites — the Sunnis' natural enemies) to set up a "Caliphate" (an "Islamic State" under Islam's ultimate ruler, the Caliph or "Successor" to Muhammad) in war-ravaged northwestern Iraq.
-Yes, sadly the civil war started with the dumping of Saddam was still going on years later) and northeastern Syria.
-At the same time, the problems for Syria (and much of the rest of the civilized world) grew worse.
+Into this mess stepped a group of Sunnis (Assad and his Alawi supporters were Shi'ites – the Sunnis' natural enemies) to set up a "Caliphate" (an "Islamic State" under Islam's ultimate ruler, the Caliph or "Successor" to Muhammad) in war-ravaged northeastern Syria ... reaching also into northwestern Iraq.
+(Yes, sadly the civil war started with the dumping of Saddam was still going on years later in northwestern Iraq.)
+All this simply deepened the problems for Syria ... and much of the rest of the world.

 A rising China.
 Meanwhile off on the other side of the globe, a China coming under the tightening grip of the country's president, Xi Jinping, was moving boldly to challenge the American-defended high-sea rights of the South China Sea.
 Xi claimed that the sea was not in fact international high-seas but instead was very much a part of Chinese territory.
 But this "Chinese" territory that he defined, literally ran right up to the shores of the other nations that bordered on the Sea, or depended on it for their economic livelihood: Japan, Korea, the Philippines, Vietnam and Brunei (Malaysia) – and of course Taiwan, whose existence as a separate nation China did not recognize anyway.